cesparza2022/als-mirna-oxidation-pipeline/HALLAZGOS_REVISION_PERFECCIONISTA.md

 - Can cause unexpected behaviors

 **Acción Requerida:**
-1. Eliminar duplicate code (keep only one definition)
+1. Remove duplicate code (keep only one definition)
 2. Verify that all functions work correctly
 3. Reduce file to ~356 lines